 “M – P” MANUFACTURED HOME PARK DISTRICT

 SECTION 1.
-INTENT AND PURPOSE OF DISTRICT: It is the intent of the “M - P” Manufactured Home Park District to permit low density manufactured home uses in a park-like atmosphere.
+INTENT AND PURPOSE OF DISTRICT: It is the intent of the “M - P” Manufactured Home Park District to permit manufactured home uses in a park-like atmosphere.
 The Manufactured Home Park District is intended for those areas where the owner proposes to develop and rent or lease individual sites.

 SECTION 2.
 DISTRICT REGULATIONS: In the “M – P” District, no building shall be used and no building shall be erected, altered, or enlarged which is arranged, intended, or designed for other than uses listed in SECTION 3 below.